smarts-project/smarts-project.github.io/_pages/main-page.md

 [Return to top](#the-competition)

 ## Competition Timeline
-The DAI 2020 SMARTS Competition of Autonomous Driving is a programming competition organised by Huawei Noah's Ark Lab.
+The NeurIPS 2022 Driving SMARTS competition is a programming competition organised by Huawei Noah's Ark Lab.
 You pick your team to work together, and we pick a competition in the field of Artificial Intelligence for you to solve.

 Are you up for the challenge?

 Aug.
-14, 2020: competition opens.
+1, 2022: competition opens.
-* Oct.
-14, 2020: competition closes at 11:59pm Pacific Time.
+* Nov.
+1, 2022: competition closes at 11:59pm Pacific Time.
-* Oct.
-19, 2020: winning teams announced.
+* Nov.
+5, 2022: finalists will be announced and will be asked to submit their code.
-* Oct.
-25: top-5 teams of each track will be invited to give an online technical presentation at the DAI 2020 conference.
+* Nov.
+20, 2022: winning teams announced.
-The final rank of the winning teams will be determined by the Academic Committee based on the leaderboard scores from automated evaluation, the techinical merits of the solutions, and the quality of the technical presentation at the DAI conference.
+* Nov.
+20, 2022: winning teams are invited to submit a short report of their proposed approach.
+The final rank of the winning teams will be determined by the Academic Committee based on the leaderboard scores from automated evaluation and the techinical merits of their solutions.

 [Return to top](#the-competition)